-- A parliament consisting of (1) a 249-seat lower house (Wolesi Jirga, House of People), to be elected simultaneously, if possible, with presidential elections.
+- A parliament of (1) a 249-seat lower house (Wolesi Jirga, House of People), to be elected simultaneously, if possible, with presidential elections.
 Of those, ten seats are reserved for Afghanistan's Kuchis (nomads); and (2) a 102-seat selected upper house (Meshrano Jirga, House of Elders).
 Of the 102 seats: 34 are selected by provincial councils (one from each of the 34 provincial councils); another 34 are selected by nearly 400 district councils; and the final 34 are appointed by the President.
 The provincial and district councils were to be elected, simultaneously, if possible, with the other elections.
-The constitution does not stipulate other major roles for the provincial or district councils, although some believe they will be empowered to impose local taxes and provide local services. - In the lower house, at least 68 of those elected (two per province x 34 provinces) "should" be women, giving women about 25% of the seats.
+No major roles are stipulated for the provincial or district councils, although they are likely to gain powers to impose local taxes and provide local services. - In the lower house, at least 68 of those elected (two per province x 34 provinces) "should" be women, giving women about 25% of the seats.
 The top two women vote-getters in each province earn seats.
 In the upper house, half of the president's 34 appointees are to be women. - The constitution states that "no law can be contrary to the beliefs and provisions of the sacred religion of Islam," and says that men and women have "equal rights and duties before the law."
 Political parties can be established so long as their charters "do not contradict the principles of Islam," and they do not have affiliations with other countries. - The constitution does not impose Islamic law but provides for court rulings "in accord with [the Hanafi school of] Islamic law," when there is no specific provision in the Constitution or other laws on that issue.